 The important thing is not to devalue yourself through lack of confidence or modesty.
 If you do, you might prematurely close down some of the work options you are interested in, by persuading yourself that you do not have the skills for it.
 You would almost certainly undersell yourself to employers or work colleagues.

-Download a copy of the questionnaire now from your Resource pack and complete it.
+Download [Tip: hold Ctrl and click a link to open it in a new tab.
+(Hide tip)] a copy of the questionnaire now from your Resource pack and complete it.
 Save the completed file in a safe place on your computer or print it out and keep it with your notebook.